Benefits of Meditation (Even If You Can’t Sit Still)

 By pairing movement with mindfulness techniques, these small actions can offer a surprising level of calm and focus for those who struggle with traditional meditation.

 Further Reading: If sitting still feels impossible, embrace mindful movement.
-Learn about Brain Breaks: Boost Focus and Energy to keep your mind engaged.
+This guide to meditation walks breaks it down, step by step.

 Active Mindfulness: Running, Yoga, and Even Dancing Can Be Meditative